MicrosoftDocs/entra-docs/docs/fundamentals/security-defaults.md

 ### Require all users to register for Microsoft Entra multifactor authentication

 > [!NOTE]
-> Starting July 29th, 2024 new tenants may not have the 14 day grace period for users to register for MFA.
-We are making this change to help reduce the risk of account compromise during the 14 day window, as MFA can block over 99.2% of identity-based attacks.
+> Starting July 29, 2024, new tenants may not have the 14-day grace period for users to register for MFA.
+We are making this change to help reduce the risk of account compromise during the 14-day window, as MFA can block over 99.2% of identity-based attacks.

 All users have 14 days to register using the [Microsoft Authenticator app](~/identity/authentication/concept-authentication-authenticator-app.md) or any app supporting [OATH TOTP](~/identity/authentication/concept-authentication-oath-tokens.md).
 After the 14 days pass, the user can't sign in until registration is completed.
 A user's 14-day period begins after their first successful interactive sign-in after enabling security defaults.